 This is a large mule deer buck.
 Photo: Shutterstock

-Bull elk have impressive antlers, which can extend up to 4 feet.
+Bull elk have impressive antlers that can reach up to 4 feet.
 Photo: Shutterstock

-The largest antlered animal in the world standing at 6 feet tall, a male moose can weigh between 1,200 and 1,600 pounds and have antlers, while females may reach weights of 800 to 1,300 pounds.
+The largest antlered animal in the world, a male moose can stand 6 feet tall, weigh between 1,200 and 1,600 pounds, and have antlers, while females may reach 800 to 1,300 pounds.
 Male moose antlers can span up to 6 feet wide.
 Moose generally live in forested areas, spending their time in meadows and marshy areas during the summer months.
 Moose are also noted for their incredible swimming ability; they can hold their breath underwater for 30 seconds.
-Their diet is typically made of underwater vegetation, as well as leaves, twigs, tree buds and tree bark.
+Their diet typically consists of underwater vegetation, as well as leaves, twigs, tree buds, and tree bark.
 If you encounter a moose, use caution as male bulls may be aggressive and female cows are incredibly protective of their young.

 Moose vary in color from light brown to dusty black.
 Photo: Tony Bynum